terjeio/grbl/HAL.md

 ```c
 void (*delay_milliseconds)(uint32_t ms, void (*callback)(void));
 ```
 Delay for ms number of milliseconds.
-A pointer to an optional callback function may be supplied, this will be called on delay timeout and the delay code returns immediately.
+A pointer to an optional callback function may be supplied, this will be called on delay timeout and if provided the delay code returns immediately.
 Currently used by disable steppers function to avoid a long delay when the processor is in interrupt code.
 ```c
 bool (*probe_get_state)(void);
 ```